OpenJavaCard/openjavacard-libraries/README.md

 ## OpenJavaCard Libraries

-This is a set of libraries for the JavaCard environment.
+This is a set of reusable libraries for the JavaCard environment.

 CAUTION: All completely experimental at this point.